spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Pro/deepcreate.md

 Currently available options: `create`, `deepCreate`

-This option defines which method to upload data you want to use.
+This option defines the method to use for uploading data.

 ### flatSheet

 **default:** `false`

-This option defines if you want to upload data in one sheet or multiple sheets.
+This option determines whether you want to upload data in one sheet or multiple sheets.
-By default every entity is in a separate sheet.
+By default, every entity is in a separate sheet.
 If you want to upload data in one sheet, set this option to `true`.

 ### columns

-This option defines which data is uploaded.
+This option determines which data to upload.